UTDNebula/website/docs/about/roles/nebula-web-lead.md

 ## Overview

-Project Nebula is an initiative to build tools that help students.
-The Nebula Web App is the flagship product for Project Nebula.
+Nebula Labs is an initiative to build tools that help students.
+The Nebula Web App is the flagship product for Nebula Labs.
 It is a tool for helping students plan their degree plans and general college experience.

 ## What We Need

-A project lead for Project Nebula is both a project manager and active developer for the Nebula Data Service.
+A project lead for Nebula Labs is both a project manager and active developer for the Nebula Data Service.
 We’re looking for someone with:

 - An understanding of libraries, frameworks, and tools used to build modern software
 - Experience building reactive websites using third-party data sources